coherentsolutionsinc/aspnetcore-service-fabric-hosting/README.md

 > **NOTE**
 >
 > Please note that current section doesn't contain explanation of all the aspects of the **CoherentSolutions.Extensions.Hosting.ServiceFabric**.
 The full documentation can be found on [project wiki][1].
+The package can be downloaded from [nuget.org](https://www.nuget.org/packages/CoherentSolutions.Extensions.Hosting.ServiceFabric).

 In the **Getting Started** section we would develop Stateful Service with one **aspnetcore listener** (Kestrel), one **remoting listener** and one background job.